Syriza: Left Platform

 The Left Platform were a faction within Syriza, positioned ideologically on the far-left of the party.
 In August 2015, 25 Left Platform MPs within Syriza left the party and formed Popular Unity to contest the snap elections.
 The grouping was led by former energy minister Panagiotis Lafazanis.

-Former constituent parties
+Former constituents

-Syriza as a unitary party was formed through the merger of the following parties (in English alphabetical order):
+Syriza as a unitary party was formed through the merger of the following parties.
+The order of presentation is chronological based on the year of joining SYRIZA.

-The party also includes a number of independent leftist activists.